 Hike Info: http://exotichikes.com/mount-ellinor-hike/

 No trip to Olympic National Park is complete without having an adventure along the newly dam free Elwha River.
 Home to the world’s largest dam removal project, the Elwha is majestic, beautiful and perfect for those winter days when you need an awesome hike.
 Passing by historic cabins, standing at the mouth of Goblins Gate or looking upriver to the Grand Canyon of the Elwha from the Dodger Point Bridge, the Elwha River is jaw-droopingly gorgeous and incredibly accessible for all levels of hikers.
 Now with a short, new trail to see where the dam was removed, the area is impossibly beautiful.
+Just be aware that the road is still washed out and this is a long, 12+ mile trek!

 More Elwha Hikes: http://bit.ly/1uWU39f